runabrandes/tic-tac-toe/README.md

 The game has got following features:
 ### Header

-* The game has a header which was made in an ASCII generator
+* The game has a header which was made in an ASCII generator.
+This is an eyecatcher for the users and was implemented to make users more interested in the game.

 ![Game_Header](assets/images/game_title.png)

 ### Name Prompt

-* The user gets prompted to input their name so the programme can use it throughout the game
+* The user gets prompted to input their name so the programme can use it throughout the game.
+This is so the game feels more personla to the user.
+If the user should accidentally enter a number or press the "Enter" key without any input at all, the programme was designed to make the user aware of this (Error Handling).
+The user will be asked to make their input again.

 ![Name_Prompt](assets/images/name_prompt.png)

 ### Game Rules

 * After inputting a name, the programme displays the game rules
-* These are programmed to pop up bit by bit to make sure the user reads them thoroughly
+* These are programmed to pop up bit by bit to make sure the user reads them thoroughly.
+This was done using the `time` library.

 ![Game_Rules](assets/images/rules.png)

 ### User Input

-* Afther the rules have been displayed the user is asked to input their game field selection
+* After the rules have been displayed the user is asked to input their game field selection.
+Once a field has been selected the programme will then proceed to print the board and the selected field will have an "X" printed in it.
+A visual output of the game board makes the game easy to follow.
+An input between 1 - 9 is allowed.
+In the case of the user entering a number that is out of the range of 1 - 9 or enter a letter or no input at all, Error Handling was added to this section of the code.
+The programme will ask th euser to make their input again in this case before proceeding to print the corrext input on the game board.

 ![User_Input](assets/images/field_selection.png)

 ### Computer

-* The computer is the user's opponent and randomly selects available game fields
+* The computer is the user's opponent and randomly selects available game fields.
+After the "computer's move", the game board will be printed and an "O" will be visible in the field that the computer has selected.

 ![Computer_Input](assets/images/computer_move.png)

 ### Game Board

-* The programme prints a game board after every input to make the available fields and previous selections visible to the user
+* The programme prints a game board after every input to make the available fields and previous selections visible to the user.

 ![board](assets/images/board.png)

 ### Play Again Option

-* The user gets the option to play again after the game has finished
+* The user gets the option to play again after the game has finished.
+If yes is selected, the game will start over from the first user input.

 ![play_again](assets/images/another_round.png)

 ### Goodbye Message

-* If the user decides they do not want to play another round, a Goodbye message is displayed
+* If the user decides they do not want to play another round, a Goodbye message is displayed.

 ![goodbye](assets/images/goodbye.png)

 ## Future Feature

-* An idea for a future feature would be to let the user decide if they want to play against a computer or let Player O be a friend instead and turn the game into a 2 player game on selection
+* An idea for a future feature would be to let the user decide if they want to play against a computer or let Player O be a friend instead and turn the game into a 2 player game on selection.

 #